melindab/solo/_PRESS-RELEASE.md

 ## PatternMatch ##

 ## Human-Readable Pattern Matching ##
-  > PatternMatch is an library that allows the programmer to do human-readable pattern matching.
+  > PatternMatch is a Javscript library that allows programmers to do human-readable pattern matching.

 ## Summary ##
-  > PatternMatch is a library of functions that can be used in place of regular expressions to do pattern matching.
+  > In place of regular expressions, it uses a set of functions to do pattern matching.
   > It does away with metacharacters, making code human-readable and easier to maintain.

 ## Problem ##